 Federal legislation commonly known as the farm bill should really be called the food and farm bill, and the Supplemental Nutrition Assistance Program (SNAP) is one big reason why.
 As the largest single program funded under the food and farm bill, SNAP is the first line of defense against hunger and food insecurity for tens of millions of US households.
 It’s a solid investment that helps participants put food on their tables, and its benefits ripple out to entire communities.
 But in recent years, this cost-effective program has come under repeated attack by foes seeking to reduce or eliminate benefits for millions of low-income people.

 Such legislative attacks are rooted in persistent, divisive myths about the program.
-In fact, there's plenty of evidence showing that SNAP is a solid investment, a cost-effective program that benefits not only participating families but entire communities.
-And since SNAP's benefits cut across demographic and geographic lines, it's a program the country should be able to unite around.
+In fact, there's plenty of evidence showing that SNAP's benefits cut across demographic and geographic lines, helping individuals and families in rural, urban, and suburban communities.
+SNAP is a program the country should be able to unite around.

 A program that works

-The largest nutrition safety net in the federal budget, SNAP is the first line of defense against hunger and food insecurity for more than 21 million American households.
-In 2016, the program lifted more than 3.5 million people out of poverty—nearly half of them children—and reduced food insecurity rates by up to 30 percent.
+The largest nutrition safety net in the federal budget, SNAP serves more than 22 million American households.
+In 2021, the program lifted some 2.8 million people out of poverty.

 And less food insecurity means better lives.
 An ever-growing body of evidence shows that SNAP delivers real, significant benefits for participants.
 A 2015 report by the White House Council of Economic Advisers, for example, found evidence linking SNAP participation to a broad range of positive outcomes, including: